jdratlif/ggencoder-java/readme.txt

-  mode. ggconvc has a graphical mode, but doesn't do all the translations (it lacks a gameboy/gamegear mode). uggconv could be compiled for any system, but you still have to do that yourself (except on Windows). ggconvc will only work in Windows (it's written in Visual C++).
+  mode. ggconvc has a graphical mode, but doesn't do all the translations (it lacks a gameboy/gamegear mode). uggconv could be compiled for any system, but you still have to do that yourself (except on Windows). ggconvc will only work in Windows (it's written with Microsoft GUI Libraries).
 There are a few other programs that do some other interesting things that Java GGEncoder doesn't do.
 There is a game gear program which will patch ROMs for you.
 But it's limited to game gear ROMs (and possibly SMS roms).
 In a future version, I may add ROM patching support, as that seems like a natural extention.

 -------------------------------------------------------------------------------
 | Why is this program better?